Aimo Diana: Club career

 Born in Brescia, Diana is a product of Brescia Calcio's youth system.
-He made his debuts for the first team in Serie B in 1997, and played his first Serie A game on 31 August of the same year, against Inter Milan.
+He made his debut for the first team in Serie B in 1997 and played his first Serie A game on 31 August of the same year against Inter Milan.
 He played one season with Hellas Verona F.C. in a co-ownership deal, helping the side to a final ninth position in the top level, and left for Parma A.C. in 2001.

 Diana was used irregularly by the Emilia-Romagna side, winning the Italian Cup in his first season, but hardly featuring at all in 2002–03.
-In January 2003 he moved on loan to Reggina Calcio along with Emiliano Bonazzoli, posteriorly signing for U.C.
+In January 2003, he moved on loan to Reggina Calcio along with Emiliano Bonazzoli, posteriorly signing for U.C.
 Sampdoria at the end of the campaign.
-A key member from the start for the Genovese, he helped the team qualify for the UEFA Cup in his second year, scoring five goals in 32 matches; in early May 2005 he scored the game's only at Juventus F.C. and, the following week, also found the net, in a 3–0 home success against ACF Fiorentina.
+A key member from the start for the Genovese, he helped the team qualify for the UEFA Cup in his second year, scoring five goals in 32 matches; in early May 2005 he scored the game's only at Juventus FC and, the following week, also found the net, in a 3–0 home success against ACF Fiorentina.

 In the 2006 summer, Diana signed for U.S. Città di Palermo for €5 million, with Sampdoria also selling Marco Pisano to the same club for €4 million and receiving Massimo Bonanni (50% for €2million), Pietro Accardi (€2 million) and Christian Terlizzi (50% for €1.5 million).
 He was regularly used in one 1/2 seasons and scored two goals, including the equalizer in a 2–1 home win by the Rosanero against A.C.
 Milan on 26 September 2007.
 On 30 January of the following year he was sold to Torino F.C. in a permanent move, for €1.2 million.

 In early January 2010, ultras of Torino attacked club players during David Di Michele's birthday party.
 After the incident, Riccardo Colombo, Diana, Di Michele, Massimo Loviso, Marco Pisano, Francesco Pratali and Paolo Zanetti were transferred to other clubs, with only Rolando Bianchi, Angelo Ogbonna and Matteo Rubin remaining.

-Diana joined AC Bellinzona in Switzerland on loan in early February 2010, making his Super League debut on the 21st in a 1–2 away loss against FC Luzern, eventually contributing solidly (15 matches, 14 starts) as the club narrowly retained its division status.
+Diana joined AC Bellinzona in Switzerland on loan in early February 2010, making his Super League debut on the 21st in a 2–1 away loss against FC Luzern, eventually contributing solidly (15 matches, 14 starts) as the club narrowly retained its division status.

 Subsequently, 32-year-old Diana returned to Torino.
 On 4 January 2011 he mutually terminated his contract, re-signing for Bellinzona (on a permanent basis) the following day.

 International career

-After impressing for Sampdoria, Diana received his first call-ups to the Italian national team, making his debut in a friendly match with Spain on 28 April 2004.
+After impressing Sampdoria, Diana received his first call-up to the Italy national team, making his debut in a friendly match with Spain on 28 April 2004.

 A regular for the Azzurri under Marcello Lippi, an injury prevented him from being picked to the squad at the 2006 FIFA World Cup in Germany.
 On 2 June 2007, in his last appearance, Diana assisted on Filippo Inzaghi's second goal against the Faroe Islands, in a 2–1 away win for the UEFA Euro 2008 qualifying.